ghumakkad/blog/_posts/2017-09-14-rupin-pass.markdown

   <figcaption>Trail towards Rupin pass and the gully leading to the pass</figcaption>
 </figure>

 Hopping big boulders along the path was little difficult without snow, and we trudged along with our guide towards the pass.
 The trail was not visible and everyone was taking the shortest possible way towards the place where pass starts.
 It was not far, and everyone was visible, so we all moved at our own pace.
 At the foot of the pass, we all assembled for little water and rest but started climbing soon afterwards.
 The last stretch towards pass is a steep narrow gully filled with scree and loose rocks on both sides of cliffs.
 During the time we were climbing, there was no snow.
-Sun had risen when we were at the foot of the pass.
-The rocks exposed to light start to slide or fall off with the rising sun.
+Sun had risen when we were at the foot of the pass.The rocks exposed to light start to slide or fall off with the rising sun.

 Though it was not scary, but Akash was far behind.
 Without saying much about why, I suggested Akash to hurry as it is not that far and moved up after staying a while.
 On reaching top, our guide went back to catch and help Akash, though he had also reached on his own.

 <figure>